Hearty rabbit stew recipe with rich, complex flavors and fall-off-the-bone tender meat.

 Ingredients for Rabbit Stew with Prunes and Dark Belgian Ale

-- Flour, salt & pepper.
+Flour, salt & black pepper.
 To nicely brown the meat and ultimately to act as a thickener.
+All purpose flour works best.

-- Butter & olive oil.
-To saute the rabbit meat in before stewing.
+Butter & olive oil.
+To sear the rabbit meat in before stewing.

-- Garlic & bouquet garni.
-Mince the garlic and make a bouquet garni with bay leaf, thyme and clove.
+Garlic & bouquet garni.
+Mince the garlic cloves and make a bouquet garni with bay leaves, thyme sprigs and clove.

 TIP: If you are not a huge fan of prunes use dried apricots, cherries or another flavor compatible dried fruit that is more to your liking.